The Cost to Paint the Exterior of a House

 Conclusion

-An exterior painting project is an investment into your home’s future.
+An exterior painting project is an investment in your home’s future.
 A fresh coat of paint protects the house from the elements, increases its value, and puts a smile on your face when you can appreciate its renewed beauty and craftsmanship.